pySTEPS/pysteps/CONTRIBUTING.rst

 * Avoid extraneous whitespace.
 * Don’t use whitespace to line up assignment operators (=, :).
 * Avoid writing multiple statements in the same line.
-* For the naming conventions, we follow the
-  `Google's python style guide <http://google.github.io/styleguide/pyguide.html>`_ recomendations:
+* For the naming conventions, we recomend the following recomendations from the `Google's python style guide <http://google.github.io/styleguide/pyguide.html>`_:

    .. raw:: html